 This page contains real-time data from the BLANkET air station at New Town (Hobart) for today and yesterday.
-The New Town station is located is located in New Town near the Tasmanian Hockey Centre, approximately 3.5 km north-east of Hobart CBD.
+The New Town station is near the Tasmanian Hockey Centre, approximately 3.5 km north-east of Hobart CBD.

 Current air quality at New Town